keboola/connection-docs/tutorial/index.md

 using the [Snowflake Database](https://www.snowflake.com/) extractor (the procedure is the same for [all our database extractors](/components/extractors/database/)).
 - Data Manipulation: [Creating and using Sandbox](/tutorial/manipulate/sandbox/) --- create a separate database storage to run arbitrary SQL scripts on the copies of your tables without affecting data in your Storage, or your transformations.
-- [Writing into GoodData](/tutorial/write/gooddata/) --- write data from KBC into GoodData Analytics.
+- [Writing into GoodData](/tutorial/write/gooddata/) --- write data from KBC into GoodData.
 - [Automation: Setting up Orchestrator](/tutorial/automate/) --- specify what tasks should be executed in what order, and configure their automatic execution.
 - [Ad-hoc data analysis](/tutorial/ad-hoc/) --- see how you can play with arbitrary data.